tequeter/dryspec/packages/Codex/leansdd.md

 ## Working style in Codex CLI
 - Work on one clearly defined concern at a time (for example, a single FR file, a small group of related specs, or a focused diff).
 - Summarize what you have already inferred or decided before moving on to a new aspect, instead of repeatedly re‑exploring the same context.
-- When the user’s request is too broad for a single pass (for example, “rewrite all specs for the whole system”), suggest narrowing the scope and splitting the work into smaller sequential tasks, all within this conversation.
+- When the user’s request is too broad for a single pass (for example, “rewrite all specs for the whole system”), suggest narrowing the scope and splitting the work into smaller sequential tasks, all within this single conversation.
+- Do not define or rely on explicit modes, subtasks, or multi‑command workflows.
+All behavior happens inside this one Codex CLI chat and is driven by the user’s instructions.

 ## Clarifying questions and assumptions